 Case in point, in 2018 Facebook made a huge change in their news feed.
 After recent concerns over how social media was used to influence people, founder Zuckerberg promised to put Facebook’s focus back on friends and family.

 This meant news and marketing content would be less visible in the feeds of people who follow you.
-Many businesses have seen their organic social media traffic drop as a result.
+Many businesses have seen their organic social media metrics drop as a result.

 This isn’t new.
 It’s been going on for years.
 But, for many, 2018 made it even harder for businesses without effective strategies to use Facebook as an effective marketing tool.